Orbital resonance: Two-body mean motion resonance

-Most bodies that are in resonance orbit in the same direction; however, the retrograde asteroid 514107 Kaʻepaokaʻawela appears to be in a stable (for a period of at least a million years) 1:−1 resonance with Jupiter.
-In addition, a few retrograde damocloids have been found that are temporarily captured in mean-motion resonance with Jupiter or Saturn.
+Most bodies that are in two-body MMRs orbit in the same direction; however, the retrograde asteroid 514107 Kaʻepaokaʻawela appears to be in a stable (for a period of at least a million years) 1:−1 resonance with Jupiter.
+In addition, a few retrograde damocloids have been found that are temporarily captured in MMR with Jupiter or Saturn.
 Such orbital interactions are weaker than the corresponding interactions between bodies orbiting in the same direction.

+The trans-Neptunian object 471325 Taowu has an orbital inclination of 110° with respect to the planets' orbital plane and is currently in a 7:9 polar resonance with Neptune.

+N-body mean motion resonance

+MMRs involving more than two bodies have been observed in the Solar System.
+For example, there are three-body MMRs involving Jupiter, Saturn, and some main-belt asteroids.
+These three-body MMRs are unstable and main-belt asteroids involved in these three-body MMRs have chaotic orbital evolutions.

-A Laplace resonance is a three-body resonance with a 1:2:4 orbital period ratio (equivalent to a 4:2:1 ratio of orbits).
+A Laplace resonance is a three-body MMR with a 1:2:4 orbital period ratio (equivalent to a 4:2:1 ratio of orbits).
 The term arose because Pierre-Simon Laplace discovered that such a resonance governed the motions of Jupiter's moons Io, Europa, and Ganymede.
 It is now also often applied to other 3-body resonances with the same ratios, such as that between the extrasolar planets Gliese 876 c, b, and e.
 Three-body resonances involving other simple integer ratios have been termed "Laplace-like" or "Laplace-type".

+Lindblad resonance

 A Lindblad resonance drives spiral density waves both in galaxies (where stars are subject to forcing by the spiral arms themselves) and in Saturn's rings (where ring particles are subject to forcing by Saturn's moons).